-Councillors and Council employees must avoid situations in which private interests' conflict, or might reasonably be thought to conflict, or have the potential to conflict, with their Council duties.
+Councillors and Council staff must avoid situations in which private interests' conflict, or might reasonably be thought to conflict, or have the potential to conflict, with their Council duties.

-Councillors and Council employees must not participate in any action or matter associated with the arrangement of procurement and a contract (i.e., evaluation, negotiation, recommendation, or approval), where that person or any member of their immediate family, or household has a significant interest or holds a position of influence or power in a business undertaking tendering for the work.
-(Refer to Council's Enterprise Agreement for the definition of immediate family).
+Councillors and Council staff must not participate in any action or matter associated with the arrangement of procurement and a contract (i.e., evaluation, negotiation, recommendation, or approval), where that person or any member of their immediate family has a significant interest or holds a position of influence or power in a business undertaking tendering for the work.